lmaldonadoch/react-calculator/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-> KThis is the first milestone in the React Calculator project.
+> This is the first milestone in the React Calculator project.
 On this milestone, I was able to create the basic template for the project.
 I installed all the required dependencies and created the necessary files for linting.
 This milestone asked us to deploy our project to Heroku as well, to make sure everything is ready.

 ![screenshot1](./src/assets/screenshot01.png)